xdefago/stats-ci/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-NB: As probably obvious from the `0.0.x` version number, this crate is currently in a __very unstable__ state and any commit can possibly introduce breaking changes.
-At this stage, I am making no efforts of backward compatibility.
-Therefore, please use at your own risks at least until a version `0.x`.
+NB: As probably obvious from the `0.0.x` version number, this crate is not currently in a finished state and any commit can possibly introduce breaking changes.
+At this point, I am making no efforts to preserve backward compatibility.
+Therefore, please use at your own risks at least until version `0.1` or above.

 ## Description

 Stats-ci provides some basic functions to compute confidence intervals of sample data.
+This includes the following:
-This includes confidence intervals around the mean for numerical data, confidence intervals around a quantile (e.g., median) for arbitrary ordered data, and confidence intervals for proprotions.
+* confidence intervals around the mean for numerical data,
+* confidence intervals around a quantile (e.g., median) for arbitrary ordered data,
+* confidence intervals for proportions.

+Not included yet but planned are:
+* confidence intervals for difference of sample data.
+* confidence intervals for regression parameters.

 ## Motivation

-I created this crate from the need in personal projects and also out of frustration from having to look up the formulas for computing various confidence intervals.
+The motivation behind creating this crate comes both from the recurring need of confidence intervals in personal projects and also out of frustration from having to look up the formulas each time.
+I reckoned that I might not be alone in this situation and that such a crate could prove useful to some.

+## Disclaimer

-I am far from being a statistician and I will gladly welcome any advice or correct mistakes.
+I am far from being a statistician and I will gladly welcome any advice or corrections.
+I made also no attempt at numerical statibility, although I do plan to improve this partly by implementing Kahan summation soon.

 ## Usage